 The ancient house was built by Huynh Thuy Le’s father – a famous Chinese merchant in 1895 at a busy trading hub on the Sa Dec riverfront.
 When his father died, Le inherited the house and renovated it in 1917.
 After Le’s death in 1972, his wife and children settled overseas, leaving the house unused.
 It became an administrative building in 1975 and a tourist destination in 2007.

-The 2,000-square-meter ancient house used to include a main building, a garage, a kitchen, and a garden, with two sides looking to the streets, but urbanization destroyed everything except for the main building of 258 square meters.
+The original 2,000-square-meter ancient house used to include a main building, a garage, a kitchen, and a garden, with two sides looking to the streets, but urbanization destroyed everything except for the main building of 250 square meters.

 At first glance, it looks like a French villa with the house’s façade, the domes, windows and gates are in the Roman architectural style, which gives the house spacious and airy feeling.
 But inside the signature Vietnamese traditional architecture is displayed outstandingly on the three-compartment main house.
 The curved roof covered with yin-yang double tiles resemble the design of temples in pagodas in the Northern region while the front balcony was engraved with a pair of phoenixes, a symbol of “happily ever after”, others were carved with different species of birds, which present wealth and nobility.
 All luxurious wooden furniture like wardrobes, beds, and altars are also delicately carved.
 The cabinet, wardrobes, tea sets, vases, gramophones, and TVs still remain intact.